 SDG National Reporting Initiative.
 The Initiative was launched to facilitate greater information-sharing for reporting on the UN Sustainable Development Goals (SDGs) between international, regional, and local communities.
 SDG reporting involves publishing and disseminating data and statistics on the SDG indicators for key stakeholders.
 It is an essential tool for helping to achieve the SDGs and to monitor progress.
 The SDG National Reporting Initiative is no longer active and was last update in July 2019.

 U.S. Open Data Toolkit.
 The Toolkit is designed to help federal data providers and data users better understand and harness the strategic value of open government data.
 Among other sources, the Toolkit draws on insights gathered during CODE’s Roundtables, which have convened hundreds of experts from federal agencies, academia, nonprofit organizations, and the private sector.
+The U.S. Open Data Toolkit is no longer active and was last updated in 2017.

 Open Data Impact Map.
 A project of the Open Data for Development Network (OD4D) that is developed and managed by CODE, the Map is a public database of organizations that use open government data from around the world.
 It showcases open data use cases across 7 geographical regions and 13 sectors.
 The Impact Map was developed to provide governments, international organizations, and researchers with a more comprehensive understanding of the demand for open data.
 The Open Data Impact Map is no longer active and was last updated in 2018.